Home 70s Culture & Lifestyles 70s Music Contact

 black light room

-Black light rooms were the second biggest draw to headshops for me.
+Black light rooms were the biggest draw for me when it came to visiting headshops.
 Behind a curtain of tye-dye, or perhaps strands of beads, was the purple glow of an other-worldly gallery.
+The posters were alive with color, neon in appearance, and completely captivating.

-With the music being piped in, you could envision one or all of the posters lining the walls of your room.
+With the music being piped in, I envisioned one, or all of those posters lining the walls of my room.
 Often, I painted my own black light posters and would get inspiration in these galleries.